On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 \subsubsection{Three fundamental correspondences}

-In the section \ref{Sec02}, we showed that the compatibility with Newtonian dynamics requires position-fixing boundary conditions to be imposed in the variational principle.
+In Sect.~\ref{Sec02}, we showed that the compatibility with Newtonian dynamics requires position-fixing boundary conditions to be imposed when applying the variational principle.
 Taking the configurations $q^{i}={q}^{i}(t,c^{I})$ into account, the boundary conditions uniquely determine all the integral constants at least in non-degenerate systems.
 This leads to a map $\iota$ that maps the configurations at times $t_{1}$ and $t_{2}$ to a parameter space $C$ which is spanned by all the integral constants:

 where $M[t]$ is the space spanned by the configurations at a time $t$.
 The space $M[t]$ is usually a finite region since the variational principle leads to a local minimum of the action integral.
 In other words, giving boundary conditions indicates the possible regions for the configurations at each boundary are determined. $q^{i}(t_{1})$s are the values of configuration coordinates at the time $t_{1}$. $q^{i}(t_{2})$s are defined in the same manner.
 Conversely, if all the integral constants $c^{I}$s are given, through the solutions $q^{i}={q}^{i}(t,c^{I})$, the values of configuration coordinates are uniquely determined.
-Therefore, the map $\iota$ is invertible.
+Therefore, map $\iota$ is invertible.
 In other words, the position-fixing boundary conditions can be replaced by the integral constants in the solutions and determine the dynamics uniquely when the physical degrees of freedom matches the number of the independent integral constants.
 This is the first correspondence we have to state.

 The second correspondence is introduced between the velocity and canonical momentum variables, expressed in a map as

 The non-degeneracy guarantees the invertibility of $\kappa$, meaning that the velocity variables can be restored from the canonical momentum variables as